cosc2336-ds-alg/assg01/.github/ISSUE_TEMPLATE/task-5--implement--calculatestandarddeviation----function.md

 **Suggested Solution**

-You will not need to write any loops.
+You will **NOT** need to write any loops.
 You will need to reuse most all of the previous function in this function.
 You will need to reuse and call `calculateMean()` two times in this function implementation.
 The general steps to implement the standard devition should be:

 1. Calculate the mean of the initial values in the array by reusing your `calculateMean()` function.